JungmoKang/tigerSurbey/README.md

 ## TODO
 - add test framework and write test code.(I think write test code first, but I can't in this case.)
-- write by TypeScript or ES6 instead coffee script. (coffee script is dying!)
+- write by TypeScript or ES6 instead of coffee script. (coffee script is dying!)
+- add max length validator to first name and last name.